Mincelot/mobile_app_assignment/deliverables/iteration-02.plan.md

 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.
  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Don't forget to **explain why** you chose this workflow.

+ * Since we plan to split out tasks equally and each of them are independent in files, we will be less likely to encounter conflicts in codes.
+Therefore our Git workflow focuses majorly in commiting to the master branch within the product directory.
+ * Our current project product directory is named as "reactiveNativeStart" as we are now developing our project from the code mock up prototype.
+ * Each member is responsible to create the necessary file and implement the functions within that file.
+Then commiting and pushing the new file to the product directory in the master branch.
+ * If we encounter any conflicts in code, the member is responsible to reach to the other and discuss whose part to keep for final version.

 ## Product